Health in the Philippines

+Access to healthcare services in the Philippines is marked by significant inequities, particularly affecting poor communities.
+These disparities are reflected in both access to services, health outcomes, and the effects of climate change which exacerbate the incidence of infectious diseases.
+One major challenge is the varying financing for local government units, leading to differences in the benefits packages of insurance plans and difficulties in accessing public health services.
+The decentralization of healthcare responsibilities from the federal government to local governments has, in some cases, increased local authority but has also made certain communities vulnerable to a lack of access to basic services.

 In response to the Millennium Development Goals' focus on maternal and child health, the Philippines began the National Demographic and Health Survey in 1968 to assess the effectiveness of public health programs in the country.

 Barriers to healthcare

 Poor communities suffer a higher burden of disease due to inequities in access to services and health status.
 Since financing for local government units often vary and the benefits package for insurance plans may be unfavorable, some communities face difficulties accessing public health services.
 Shifting the responsibility of healthcare from the federal government to the local governments has increased local authority and has made communities susceptible to lack of access to basic services.
 In addition, most healthcare payments are made out of pocket, especially when receiving care from privately owned institutions.
 Barangay health stations serve as primary public health facilities and are staffed by doctors, nurses, midwives, and barangay health volunteers.

 There is no requirement in the Philippines for causes of death to be medically determined prior to registration of a death, so national statistics as to causes of death in the Philippines cannot be accurately substantiated.
 In the provinces, especially in places more remote from registries, births and deaths are often not recorded unless some family need arises, such as entry into college.
 When there is no legal process needed to pass on inheritance, the recording of deaths is viewed as unnecessary by the family.